astropy/SPISEA/README.md

 [popstar_cdbs_highres.tar.gz](http://astro.berkeley.edu/~jlu/popstar/popstar_cdbs_highres.tar.gz) (50 GB; 74 GB unzipped; OPTIONAL)

-Of the atmosphere files (`popstar_cdbs.tar` and `popstar_cdbs_highres.tar`), only `popstar_cdbs.tar` is strictly necessary for PopStar to run. `popstar_cdbs_highres.tar` contains high-resolution versions of the atmospheres in `popstar_cdbs.tar`.
-PopStar uses the low-resolution atmospheres for synthetic photometry by default, as this is much faster and is sufficient in most applications.
+Of the atmosphere files (`popstar_cdbs.tar` and `popstar_cdbs_highres.tar`), only `popstar_cdbs.tar` is strictly necessary for PyPopStar to run. `popstar_cdbs_highres.tar` contains high-resolution versions of the atmospheres in `popstar_cdbs.tar`.
+PyPopStar uses the low-resolution atmospheres for synthetic photometry by default, as this is much faster and is sufficient in most applications.
 The `popstar_cdbs.tar` (and `popstar_cdbs_highres.tar`, if desired) file should be expanded in the directory that houses `cdbs`.